vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 val initialAlgebra: Algebra[ExpressionF, Fix[ExpressionF]] = Fix[ExpressionF]
 ```

-> Wait, Fx is an evaluator?
+> Wait, `Fx` is an evaluator?
 That’s crazy.

 Yes and it does the most simple thing you can do — save the expession into a data structure.
-While all other evaluators (algebra0, algebra1) produced some value by reducing the expression (like doing sum or concatenation) Fx just wraps the expression without loosing any data.
+While all other evaluators (`algebra0`, `algebra1`) produced some value by reducing the expression (like doing sum or concatenation) Fx just wraps the expression without loosing any data.

-This is why we introduced Fix in the first place — you first evaluate your original data structure with Fx into initial algebra Fix f and then using cata the ‘real’ evaluation happens by fmaping your concrete evaluator over inital algebra.
+This is why we introduced `Fix` in the first place — you first evaluate your original data structure with `Fx` into initial algebra `Fix f` and then using `cata` the ‘real’ evaluation happens by fmaping your concrete evaluator over inital algebra.

 From category theory point of view, all algebras based on the same endo-functor form a category.
-This category has an initial object which is our initial algebra created by picking the carrier type as Fix f.
+This category has an initial object which is our initial algebra created by picking the carrier type as `Fix f`.
 There are some great blog posts by Bartosz Milewski that I highly recommend checking out if you want to get deep categorical understanding.
 > It’s still pretty hard to comprehend, I don’t think I fully understand the concept

-It’s always better to do hands on: try re-implementing Fix and cata on your own, think about possible data structures and algebras.
-For example, a String can be represented recursively (as a Char head and tail of String), the length of a string can be computed with cata.
+It’s always better to do hands on: try re-implementing `Fix` and `cata` on your own, think about possible data structures and algebras.
+For example, a `String` can be represented recursively (as a `Char` head and tail of `String`), the length of a string can be computed with `cata`.
 Here’s some great resources for further reading:

 * [Understanding F-Algebras](https://www.schoolofhaskell.com/user/bartosz/understanding-algebras) and slightly different [F-Algebras](https://bartoszmilewski.com/2017/02/28/f-algebras/) by [Bartosz Milewski](https://bartoszmilewski.com)